gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Feature: Component model improvements

-### Story: Running `gradle assemble` informs user when no binaries are buildable

-Currently, running `gradle assemble` does nothing when nothing is buildable.

 ### Story: Validate the input source sets for a binary

 1. Fail when an unsupported language is used as input to a binary. eg Can't use a Java source set as input to a native binary.